Anti capitalist, feminist, eco-socialist & anti-racist

 Membership assumes a commitment to a non-sectarian, non sexist and co-operative way of working.
 We look to build unity, positively supporting and encouraging the notion of alliances and ensuring that any critical debates are conducted in a positive manner and without personal attacks.

 Once decisions have been taken by the party’s branches and elected bodies, all members are expected to present that decision as the position of the Socialist Alliance, both in public and in dealings with other political organisations.
 At the same time, individual Alliance members and affiliate organisations are free to indicate their agreement or disagreement with any Alliance decision.

-Read the Socialist Alliance's Constitution and Code of Conduct.
+The Constituion of the Socialist Alliance and Code of conduct.